lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 .. note::

-  Parameters that control how to serialize a dataset into an artifact within the datastore are not supported by user code doing a `~lsst.daf.butler.Butler.put()`.
+  Parameters that control how to serialize a dataset into an artifact within the datastore are not supported by user code doing a `Butler.put()`.
   This is because a user storing a dataset does not know which formatter the datastore has been configured to use or even if a dataset will be persisted.
   For example, the caller has no real idea whether a particular compression option is supported or not because they have no visibility into whether the file written is in HDF5 or FITS or plain text.
   For this reason write parameters are part of formatter configuration.